xarray-contrib/xdggs/design_doc.md

 Furthermore, several libraries allow for customised instantiation of a DGGS.
 This makes it crucial to be able to specify the particular DGGS type and potentially additional parameters.
 The OGC DGGS working group is discussing how to define a DGGS reference system, analogously to the spatial/coordinate reference systems registries (PROJ, EPSG, ..).

+The OGC is [currently discussing](https://github.com/opengeospatial/ogcapi-discrete-global-grid-systems/issues/41) ways to describe and identify unique DGGS types.
+This is slightly different from storing DGGS data.
+But the important info here is to be able to store the metadata about the specifics of the used DGGS in form e.g. an identifier, label, link to a detailed definition.
+This would likely need to include the main type e.g. H3, S2, HEALPIX, RHEALPIX, DGGGRID_ISEAxxx, but also required parameters like HEALPIX (indexing: nested or ring), RHEALPIX (ellipsoid, orientation/rotation ..), DGGRID-icosahedron-based DGGS types (orientation, potentially mixed apertures..), GeoSOT.
+It would be good to have synergies here and not reinvent the wheel.

 ### Backends (Python)

 Several Python packages are currently available for handling certain DGGSs.
 They mostly consist of Python bindings of DGGS implementations written in C/C++/Rust.
 Here is a list (probably incomplete):